NeroReflex/Gishiki/README.md

 ## Websites

-Gishiki deploy an MVC pattern that is a bit special to help you building any digital servie you want with just one framework.

-In order to help you achieving your goals Gishiki provides helpers for a lot of common operations, but let you free of doing things the way you want.
+Gishiki aims to deploy a framework complete and easy to use to build classic websites.

 ## Security